OrbitalEnterprises/eve-market-strategies/chapters/02-arbitrage.md

 ![Sell Function on Order Lists](img/ex7_cell10.PNG)

 Our sell function has the same side effect as our buy function: orders in the order list are updated as they are consumed.
-Since we'll be manipulating order lists frequently, our next cell \(not shown\) implements convenience functions for extracing buy and sell orders from a snapshot into an order list.
+Since we'll be manipulating order lists frequently, our next cell \(not shown\) implements convenience functions for extracting buy and sell orders from a snapshot into an order list.
 We're now ready to write a function which attempts to find and maximize an opportunity on a single refinable type:

 ![Maximizing an Opportunity on a Single Type](img/ex7_cell11.PNG)